GSemir0418/blog-docusaurus/src/pages/index.md

 🇨🇳 Hi there, I’m GSemir, a **full-stack developer** from **Hangzhou**, China.

-👨‍💻 **3** years of experience in front-end development.
+👨‍💻 **3** years of experience in **front-end** development.

 👨‍🎓 Master's degree in Computer Science

 ✍️ Dedicated to producing high-quality code.

-🔗 Value teamwork highly.
+🔎 Love to learn new technologies and to explore new sets of areas.

+👁‍🗨 Ability to quickly Learn and Master a new skill and to implement it to solve a real-time problem.

 🎉 Welcome to my personal site, I hope it can be of help to you.